modxorg/Docs/en/extras/spiefeed/index.md

 - MODX Revolution 2.0.0-RC-2 or later
 - PHP5 or later

-## History

-spieFeed integration was written by [goldsky](/display/~goldsky) as the RSS/Atom feeder, and first released on Oct 18, 2010.

 ## Download

 It can be downloaded from within the MODX Revolution manager via [Package Management](developing-in-modx/advanced-development/package-management "Package Management"), or from the MODX Extras Repository, here: <https://modx.com/extras/package/spiefeed> or here: <https://modx.com/extras/package/spiefeed>